Welcome to Asset Oversight

-If you are a registered investment adviser, may I see a copy of both parts of your Form ADV?
+If you are a registered investment advisor, may I see a copy of both parts of your Form ADV?

-Prior to hiring any financial professional, be it an investment adviser, stockbroker, a financial adviser, make sure you understand how they get paid.
-Investment advisers are usually compensated in any of the following manners:
+Prior to hiring any financial professional, be it an investment advisor, stockbroker, a financial advisor, make sure you understand how they get paid.
+Investment advisors are usually compensated in any of the following manners:

 Paid by a fixed fee

 Paid by percentage of the value of the assets they manage for you

 Paid by hourly fee for the time they spend on your portfolio